Mutahar789/mutahar789.github.io/index.md

     Networks and Systems Group (NSG), LUMS \
     Advisors: Dr. Ihsan A. Qazi, Dr. Zafar A. Qazi

-## Awards

-- Graduated LUMS with an Award of Distinction (2023)
-- Students as Co-Researchers Grant (2022)
-- Dean’s Honor List (2019-2022)

 ## Publications

 - [**Warping the Edge: Where Instant Mobility in 5G Meets Stateful Applications**](https://arxiv.org/abs/2412.10927) \